ghga-de/ghga-metadata-schema/docs/schema_markdown/AttributeMixin.md

 ## Mixin for

- * [Condition](Condition.md) (mixin)  - An condition that is linked to comparable samples.
+ * [Condition](Condition.md) (mixin)  - A Condition specifies which special characteristics and treatments apply to a Sample (e.g., whether the Sample comes from a disease or a healthy tissue).
- * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) (mixin)  - Information about the library_preparation of an sequencing experiment.
+ * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) (mixin)  - The Library Preparation Protocol captures information about the library preparation of a Sequencing Experiment.
- * [Sample](Sample.md) (mixin)  - A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
-A sample is prepared from a Biospecimen (isolate or tissue).
+ * [Sample](Sample.md) (mixin)  - A Sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
+It is prepared from a Biospecimen.
- * [SequencingExperiment](SequencingExperiment.md) (mixin)  - An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
+ * [SequencingExperiment](SequencingExperiment.md) (mixin)  - A Sequencing Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
- * [SequencingProcess](SequencingProcess.md) (mixin)  - A sequencing process linking a sample to sequencing output.
+ * [SequencingProcess](SequencingProcess.md) (mixin)  - The Sequencing Process captures the technical parameters that were used to produce sequencing output from the Sample.
+It links the Sample to sequencing output.
- * [SequencingProtocol](SequencingProtocol.md) (mixin)  - Information about the sequencing of a sample.
+ * [SequencingProtocol](SequencingProtocol.md) (mixin)  - The Sequencing Protocol captures information about parameters and metadata associated with a Sequencing Experiment.
- * [Study](Study.md) (mixin)  - Studies are experimental investigations of a particular phenomenon.
+ * [Study](Study.md) (mixin)  - A Study is an experimental investigation of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.

 ## Referenced by Class